pmckeown/dependency-track-maven-plugin/README.md

 |bomLocation   |false   |target/bom.xml       |

 ### Get Inherited Risk Score
-Get the Inherited Risk Score from the Dependency Track server for the current project or any arbitrary project.
+Get the Inherited Risk Score from the Dependency-Track server for the current project or any arbitrary project.
 The Risk Score per vulnerability tells you about a specific vulnerability in a dependency in your application and how vulnerable you are to exploit and how bad the impact could be.
 The Inherited Risk Score provides a summation of those Risk Scores into a single value.